 The same brush of fingertips trailed across his shoulders and Obito whipped around faster than an eye could blink, sharingan spinning.

-If he were to look too closely at how easily that portion is squashed to sit next to his ember of hope resting like a scar on his heart Obito might find it terrifying.
+If he were to look too closely at how easily that portion was squashed to sit next to his ember of hope resting like a scar on his heart Obito might find it terrifying.

-He doesn't look too closely.
+He didn't look too closely.